top of page

 5. Small Group Classes

 Each day, you'll have 3 small group classes led by local professional flutists.
-Here are some of the topics that will be covered:
+Here are some of the topics that will be covered.
+Students will select the classes they're most interested in:

 • Performance anxiety (aka stage fright)